 - Face masks are provided to residents who exhibit respiratory infection symptoms.

-- Face masks are available at entrances for essential workers who must enter the facility.
-If you are not feeling well, please do not visit.
+- Face masks are available if you are not feeling well, please do not visit.

 What can I do to help prevent developing an infection?